CapSap/paddy-mern-5/README.md

 This is attempt number 5 at creating this app.

 ## Slightly more in-depth description
 This app is designed to replace several google sheets which are used to coordinate tasks and data flow between a central ecommerce location and 7 shop front locations.
 A central location will communicate tasks to stores, stores will take some action and communicate some piece of data back.
+Each task will have a status, and different things need to happen depending on status, AND different actions will trigger different statuses

 ## Tech
 MERN stack (MongoDB, Express, React, Node) with Typescript